WloMac/Readme-Generator/README.md

 # README.md Generator
 ## Description <a name="description"></a>
-Tool to simplify process of creating README.md file
+Readme.md Generator is a tool which been designed to simplify process of creating README.md file

 ## Table of Content
 =========================================================